 Islam Burkina Faso Collection

-Launched in 2021, the Islam Burkina Faso Collection is an open access digital database, which contains over 2,600 archival documents, newspaper articles, Islamic publications of various forms, and photographs on Islam and Muslims in Burkina Faso.
-The site also indexes over 215 bibliographical references of books, book chapters, journal articles, dissertations and theses on the topic.
+Launched in 2021, the Islam Burkina Faso Collection is an open access digital database, which contains over 2,900 archival documents, newspaper articles, Islamic publications of various forms, and photographs on Islam and Muslims in Burkina Faso.
+The site also indexes 250 bibliographical references of books, book chapters, journal articles, dissertations and theses on the topic.
 In addition to the metadata attribution, optical character recognition (OCR) has also been applied to each document.
-In this way, it is possible to make a simple search by keywords, or an advanced search by crossing several criteria among the thousands of documents contained in the database.
+An index listing nearly 1000 events, locations, organizations, people, and topics is also available.

 This project is one of the first digital humanities initiatives to be published under a new University of Florida Libraries program, LibraryPress@UF.
 This program, an imprint of the Libraries and the University of Florida Press, seeks to develop public scholarship across formats that extend and complement the work of traditional academic publishing.